July 31: Today in Royal History

 July 31, 1924 – Death of Prince Franz Joseph of Battenberg, son of Prince Alexander of Hesse and by Rhine, in Territet, Switzerland; buried in the Schaffhausen Forest Cemetery in Schaffhausen, Switzerland

 The Battenberg/Mountbatten family descends from Franz Joseph’s parents Prince Alexander of Hesse and by the Rhine and his morganatic wife Countess Julia von Hauke.
-Franz Joseph married Princess Anna of Montenegro but the couple did not have any children.
+Franz Joseph married Princess Anna of Montenegro but the couple did not have children.
 During World War I, they found their financial situation more and more precarious and sometimes struggled to make ends meet.
 After 1920, they began to receive some financial support from Edwina Mountbatten, the wife of Franz Joseph’s nephew Louis Mountbatten, the future 1st Earl Mountbatten of Burma.
-Until her own death in 1960, Edwina continued to send money to Princess Anna as well.
+Until her death in 1960, Edwina continued to send money to Princess Anna.
 Prince Franz Joseph outlived all of his siblings.

 Unofficial Royalty: Prince Franz Joseph of Battenberg